Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Experiments

-As shown in Tab.\ref{table03}, we explore the network performance before and after inserting SECA modules.
-One can note that SECA hardly introduces additional parameter memory and can provide extra precision improvement for binary synaptic layers.
-According to Fig.\ref{fig04}, by combining random back-propagation and parallel computation, the online training speed based on SECA modules can even reach $1.3\times$ than that of vanilla online training.
-In addition, introducing parallel computation in the inference phase can also alleviate the problem of relatively slow inference speed in SNN models based on SECA to some extent.
+As shown in Tab.\ref{table03}, we explore the network performance before and after inserting SECA modules for multiple datasets.
+One can note that SECA hardly introduces additional parameter quantity, but can provide extra precision improvement for synaptic layers.
+Among them, after introducing SECA mechanism, the performance improvement of HD-LIF online learning on DVS-CIFAR10, ResNet-18 even reaches 1.80\%, which effectively compensates for the potential accuracy loss caused by the compression of synaptic weights.